Mediterranean Meatballs (No Breadcrumbs)

 You need a protein with just enough fat to add flavor and moisture, but not too much, or they become greasy.
 A good meatball recipe also requires a good binding agent to hold the meat mixture together.

 Most recipes call for bread or some form of breadcrumb as the binder.
-This is great, unless you’re on a keto or gluten-free eating plan.
+This is great, unless you’re on a gluten-free eating plan.
 This is where meatballs without breadcrumbs save the day!

-1. Versatile meal prep recipe.
-The meatballs are delicious in salads, lettuce wraps, meatball soup, or over zucchini noodles with sugar-free marinara sauce.
+I don’t know about you, but easy meal prep ideas like this keep me from losing my weeknight sanity.
+The meatballs are delicious in salads, lettuce wraps, soup, and even over zucchini noodles with sugar-free marinara sauce.

 Close up side angle of Whole30 Mediterranean Lamb Meatballs are served on a plate with torn romaine lettuce, cauliflower tabbouleh, hummus and slices of lemon.

-If you love lamb, you may also want to try my recipes for Skillet Lamb Meatballs and Slow Cooker Italian Lamb Shoulder.
+If you love lamb, you may also want to try my recipes Instant Pot Lamb Stew and Slow Cooker Italian Lamb Shoulder.

 Ingredients and Substitutions